-- Paris high and low averages range from 41 to 52 F (5 to 11 C), while the average temperature across the month is 45 F (7 C).
-It snows two days and rains 12 days on average.
+- Paris has an average high of 52 F and average low of 41 F, while the average temperature across the month is 45 F. It snows two days and rains 12 days on average.

-- Bordeaux has highs and lows of 39 to 59 F (4 to 15 C) with an average temperature of 50 F (10 C).
-The city gets rains an average of 12 days each year but doesn't usually get snow in March.
+- Bordeaux's average temperature ranges from 39 F to 59 F but typically hovers at 50 F. The city gets rains an average of 12 days each year but doesn't usually get snow in March.

-- Lyon's temperature ranges from 39 to 57 F (4 to 14 C) with a monthly average temperature of 50 F (10 C), but experiences only eight days of rain each year in March.
+- Lyon's temperature ranges from 39 F to 57 F with a monthly average temperature of 50 F, but experiences only eight days of rain each year in March.

-- Nice has an average temperature range of 48 to 59 F (8 to 15 C), making it one of the warmest cities in the country.
-However, the average temperature is 50 F (10 C) and it rains eight days.
+- Nice has an average temperature range of 48 F to 59 F, making it one of the warmest cities in the country.
+However, the average temperature is 50 F, and it rains eight days.

-- Strasbourg has an average temperature range of 36 to 52 F (2 to 11 C), with an average of 45 F (7 C) for the month.
+- Strasbourg has an average temperature range of 36 F to 52 F, with an average of 45 F for the month.
 It usually rains 15 days each March.

-There is still plenty of time to ski in France in March, and skiing in France is a great experience.
+There is still plenty of time to hit the slopes in March, and skiing in France is a great experience.
 There are wonderful resorts set in the stunning landscapes of the French mountain ranges, particularly in the Alps.
-There are also plenty of other activities and winter sports to consider; the apres-ski life is great and the resorts have upped their game with top ski lifts, special passes, and more.
+There are also many other activities and winter sports to consider; the après-ski life is great, and the resorts have upped their game with top ski lifts, special passes, and more.